mitchtyson93/tcbso/docs/index.md

 features:
   - title: English Immersion Ballet Education
-    details: Experience the unique combination of classical ballet training and English language immersion
+    details: Experience the  combination of classical ballet training and English language immersion
   - title: Professional Instruction
     details: Learn from an experienced instructor with an international teaching background
   - title: Age-Appropriate Curriculum